Skip to main content

 Admin Only

 Static IP rules are only available to organization administrators.
-The number of rules you can create depends on your plan (Free: 1, Starter: 5, Team: 15, Business: unlimited).
+The number of rules you can create depends on your plan (Free: 1, Paid: unlimited, usage-based).

 Creating a Rule